What is social anxiety?

 Treatment for social anxiety

-Psychological therapy can be very effective both in helping you understand the origins of your social anxiety and in helping you overcome it.
-Certain forms of therapy such as cognitive behavioural therapy and cognitive analytic therapy can be especially beneficial for social anxiety.
-In some instances, people can also benefit from medication to help them manage anxiety symptoms.
+Therapy can help you understand both the origins of your anxiety and also how to overcome it.
+In some instances, people can also benefit from medication to help them manage their symptoms.